e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-2-splunk-intro-lab.md

 3. Monitor Splunk for new entries in `index=sysmon` where `Image=C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe` using `table _time, host, CommandLine`.
 4. Record observed event IDs and how they map to detection logic or alerting rules.

-*Checkpoint:* Re-enable Defender protections when finished if you disabled them.

 ## Exercise 6 – Windows Event Forwarding & Transcripts
 1. On `dc`, trigger a failed logon attempt by entering an incorrect password for a domain user.